Overview of thinkorswim and Active Trader Pro

 Fidelity:

-The Fidelity website is intuitive and easy to navigate.
-During testing, the search bar in the upper-right corner proved helpful, along with a watchlist and a top menu for quick access.
+The Fidelity website is well-designed and easy to use.
+During our trial of it, we found the search bar in the upper-right corner to be very helpful, although there is also a watchlist and a very helpful top menu which could be starting points.

 Charles Schwab: